sfigg/commercialization-public/docset/customize/mdm/admx-backed-policies-for-win32-apps.md

 <Status><CmdID>2</CmdID><MsgRef>1</MsgRef><CmdRef>102</CmdRef><Cmd>Add</Cmd><Data>200</Data></Status>
 ```

-### <a href="" id="uri-format-for-configuring-a-policy"></a>URI format for configuring a policy
+### <a href="" id="uri-format-for-configuring-a-win32-policy"></a>URI format for configuring a Win32 app policy

-The following example shows how to derive the policy name and policy area name:
+The following example shows how to derive the Win32 app policy name and policy area name:

 ```XML
 <categories>